-You likely have heard the term “slip and fall” used in reference to lawsuits.
+You likely have heard the term “slip and fall” used in lawsuits.
 Perhaps you envision an individual stepping on a banana peel or in a puddle of spilled water inside a supermarket and falling.

 Both are indeed examples of slips and falls, but many more types exist.
 When negligence is the cause of the incident, the victim has a chance to seek compensatory damages for the losses they have suffered.

 What Exactly Is a Slip and Fall Accident?

 Slip and fall accidents occur when someone falls due to tripping or slipping while on someone else’s property.
 However, neither slipping, tripping, nor falling are requisite conditions for a slip and fall claim.
 Any type of injury occasioned while on property belonging to another may potentially fall under the banner of slip and fall accidents.

 Common Types of Slip and Fall Accident Situations

 There are countless ways a person might become injured in a slip and fall accident while on someone else’s property.
 Additionally, certain types of slip and fall accidents occur more frequently than others.